 Established on June 6, 1866, Santa Barbara's educational tradition is one of the oldest in the state of California.
 The mission of the Santa Barbara Unified School District is to ensure the educational success of all students through high expectations and a commitment to excellence and to empower them to reach their full potential as responsible, ethical, and productive citizens in a diverse and changing world.

-What were the district's challenges before NEO?
+What were the challenges before CYPHER?

 Part of our district strategic plan was to implement an LMS and we were looking for an LMS that the teachers and students would enjoy using, that was user friendly, and that was reasonably priced.

 We came across CYPHER Learning® a few years ago and one of the exciting things about it was the company's CEO Graham Glass and the fact that he was very open to the ideas of our teachers and to try to make CYPHER a great fit for us.
 And that is what it has become.

 The way we implemented CYPHER is also very important, we never forced teachers to use it, the implementation was strictly voluntary because we found that any time we force teachers to do or use something they found little value in it, but if they come naturally to it, then it's more valuable to them.
 Teachers didn't have to use CYPHER, they chose to.

 What improvements have you noticed since using CYPHER?

 One of the things that is most valuable to us is that we started using CYPHER as one of our intervention strategy with students, so if there is a student in a class who is struggling, we have the ability to go in and see how the student is doing in all of his/hers classes, see the lessons and where they're falling down, then connect with the teachers of those classes.
 CYPHER has allowed us to create an environment where students are less anonymous and it allowed our counselors to quickly get in and see the issues.